You-Gao/Blog/_life/2024-09-17-development.md

 I keep reflecting more on this blog and want to rewrite or add pages of notes/edits.
 That's why I made this section, so I don't...
 Anything new or interesting will be added here.

 I found an interesting video essay that aligned with a lot of the notes here.
-What they do different is highlight the "facile liberals"/"champagne marxists", NIMBYism (not-in-my-backyard), through using Berkeley as an example of how left-wing/progressive position holders can still reify class inequality, even willfully at times.
+What they do different is highlight the "*facile liberals*"/"*champagne marxists*", NIMBYism (not-in-my-backyard), through using Berkeley as an example of how left-wing/progressive position holders can still reify class inequality, even willfully at times.
 The first 20-30 minutes or so focus on critiques of gentrification as a term, its history, and who it affects.

 After reading more about the Berkely situation, I found it funny how the history of development at Berkely is the reverse of UVA's.
 Berkely first established itself there and attracted people to buy up land surrounding it.
 Now, they don't want the university to build more housing.
-UVA was not the "first to be here;" instead, it expanded by actively buying out land to develop.
+UVA was not the "*first to be here;*" instead, it expanded by actively buying out land to develop.
 But in our case, building affordable housing does not absolve UVA of its history of acquiring the land.

 <iframe class="py-3" width="100%" height="350" src="https://www.youtube.com/embed/37lTnnsZgZI?si=ZZkwwp-jh2PgGDP6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>